wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/incident-notifications.md

 1. Finally, you'll need to add one or more email addresses that will receive the incident notifications.

 > [!NOTE]
-> It’s a good idea to test the notification and ensure each recipient receives it in their inboxes.
+> It's a good idea to test the notification and ensure each recipient receives it in their inboxes.

 Once you've reviewed the notification settings, you can create the rule to start receiving incident notifications through email.